The European market potential for dried chillies

 Apart from the large consumption of dried chillies by the meat processing industry in Germany home consumption is also increasing.
 Wide presence of ethnic cuisines is stimulating demand of chillies as German consumers also like to try new dishes at homes.
 The usage of chillies in innovative recipes is popularised by famous German celebrity chefs such as Stefan Marquard, Tim Mälzer or Alexander Herrmann.

 The United Kingdom is the third-largest importer and the second-largest consumer of dried chillies in Europe.
-In 2018 imports reached 13.4 thousand tonnes and consumption is estimated at around 12.3 thousand tonnes.
-Imports increased by 8% annually between 2014 and 2018 in both value and quantity.
+In 2010 imports reached 16.2 thousand tonnes and consumption was estimated at around 15 thousand tonnes.
+Imports increased by 7% each year between 2016 and 2020 in both value and quantity.

 In comparison to Germany and the Netherlands, the structure of the United Kingdom import market is different with the large influence of imports from India.
 This fact is mainly due to the large Indian community in the country, as dried chillies are often used in traditional Indian recipes.
-The United Kingdom imports 40% dried chillies from Spain followed by 30% of imports from India.
+The United Kingdom imports 49% of its dried chillies from Spain, followed by India (27%) and China (9%).

 The Netherlands is an important importer of dried chillies.
-Its imports increased annually by 3% in volume and by 7% in value between 2014 and 2018.
-In 2018, Dutch imports of dried chillies reached 10.3 thousand tonnes.
-The Netherlands plays an important role as a trade hub in Europe as around 75% of all imported dried chillies are re-exported to other European countries.
+Its imports increased each year by 9% in volume and by 10% in value between 2016 and 2020.
+In 2020, Dutch imports of dried chillies reached 15 thousand tonnes.
+The Netherlands plays an important role as a trade hub in Europe as around 45% of all imported dried chillies are re-exported to other European countries.

 Apart from imports, France produces smaller quantities of dried chillies.
 An especially important chilli variety in France is a medium-heat Espelette pepper (Piment d'Espeletteis in French), which has a designated protection of origin.
 According to the Association of Espellete chillies there are 160 producers producing around 200 tonnes of dried chillies of the Espellette variety.

-Peru is the dried chillies supplier that gained the most market share in the Polish market over the last 5 years.
-Polish imports from Peru increased from only 58 tonnes in 2014 to 1.3 thousand tonnes in 2018.
+The dried chillies supplier that gained market share in the Polish market at the fastest rate over the last five years was Peru.
+Polish imports from Peru increased from 96 tonnes in 2016 to 360 thousand tonnes in 2020.
 Peruvian exports have focused on stable and high quality and other developing countries suppliers can use a similar strategy to be successful on the European market.

 There are some relatively small importing countries which are growing rapidly and are increasingly importing dried chillies directly from developing countries.
-Examples include Romania, Slovenia and Greece (growing by 11%, 23% and 10% respectively annually over the last five years (23%) and Greece (10%).
+Examples include Hungary (with annual growth in value of 11% since 2016), Romania (21%), Finland (19%) and Denmark (33%).

 - Find contacts of Spanish dried chilli processors and traders on the websites of the Spanish Association of Processors and Packers of Spices and Seasonings and the specialised Association of Manufacturers and Exporters of Paprika.